Maika (wrestler)

 Maika (舞華, Maika) is a Japanese professional wrestler.
-She is signed to World Wonder Ring Stardom, where she is the leader of Empress Nexus Venus.
+She is signed to World Wonder Ring Stardom, where she is a former World of Stardom Champion.

 Maika is a former one-time World of Stardom Champion, one-time Goddesses of Stardom Champion, three-time Artist of Stardom Champion and a one-time Future of Stardom Champion.
-She was also founding member of the Donna Del Mondo stable.
+She was also founding member of the Donna Del Mondo stable and the leader of the Empress Nexus Venus stable.

 Professional wrestling career

 Independent circuit (2019–2020)

 Maika made her professional wrestling debut at TAKATaichiMania II, an independent event produced by Taka Michinoku and Taichi, on May 7, 2019, where she picked up a victory over Mima Shimoda.

 World Wonder Ring Stardom (2020–present)

 Donna Del Mondo (2020–2024)

 At a Just Tap Out show on January 14, 2020, Maika unsuccessfully challenged Utami Hayashishita for the Future of Stardom Championship.
 After the match, Giulia came out to the ring and asked Maika to join Giulia's new unit, later known as Donna Del Mondo.
 This match also marked the beginning of a rivalry between Maika and Utami.
 Maika made her debut in World Wonder Ring Stardom on January 19, where she teamed with her Donna Del Mondo teammates to defeat Tokyo Cyber Squad (Death Yama-san, Hana Kimura and Leyla Hirsch).
 On February 8, Maika, Giulia and Syuri won the Artist of Stardom Championship by defeating Queen's Quest (AZM, Momo Watanabe and Utami Hayashishita).
 On July 14, Maika won the Future of Stardom Championship by defeating Saya Iida and Saya Kamitani in a three-way match.
 On November 14, Maika, Giulia and Syuri lost the Artist of Stardom Championship to Oedo Tai (Bea Priestley, Natsuko Tora and Saki Kashima).
 At Osaka Dream Cinderella 2020 on December 20, Maika lost the Future of Stardom Championship to Saya Iida in another three-way match also involving Saya Kamitani.